marcodpt/tint/book/lib/template.md

 provide a `template` it will only be used as the root of the result, ignoring its content.
  - template: The optional `template` element you want to render inside .
+ - document: Useful when `tint` is used in `deno`, you must pass the parsed document, inside the browser just ignore it.
  - scope: The data passed to interpolate the `element`, any JSON object even with javascript functions is valid!